cea-hpc/modules/doc/source/module.rst

        Variable renamed from ``MODULES_LMSOURCESH`` to
        ``__MODULES_LMSOURCESH``

+.. envvar:: __MODULES_LMEXTRATAG

+ A colon separated list of the tags corresponding to all loaded *modulefiles* that have been set through the ``--tag`` option.
+Each element in this list starts by the name of the loaded *modulefile* followed by all explicitly set tags applying to it.
+The loaded modulefile and its tags are separated by the ampersand character.

+ This environment variable is intended for :command:`module` command internal use to distinguish from all tags those that have been specifically set with ``--tag`` option.

+ .. only:: html

+    .. versionadded:: 5.1

 .. envvar:: __MODULES_LMTAG

  A colon separated list of the tags corresponding to all loaded *modulefiles*